sdmalek44/job_tracker/README.md

 * Exceeds Expectations: Best choice ActiveRecord methods are used to solve each problem
 * Meets Expectations: ActiveRecord is utilized wherever it can be.
 There is no Ruby where there should be ActiveRecord
-* Below Expectations: Ruby is used to programatically solve problems where ActiveRecord could be used
+* Below Expectations: Ruby is used to programmatically solve problems where ActiveRecord could be used

 ### 6. Testing

 * Exceeds Expectations: Project has a running test suite that covers all functionality, exercises the application at multiple levels, and covers edge cases
-* Meets Expectations: Project has a running test suite that tests all functionalty, at multiple levels
+* Meets Expectations: Project has a running test suite that tests all functionality, at multiple levels
 * Below Expectations: Project has sporadic use of tests

 ### 7. Usability